Keywords: A Vocabulary of Culture and Society: Summary of Williams's "Culture"

-The third category, a relatively late category according to Williams, seems to lend itself to the widespread usage of 'culture' to be music, literature, painting and sculpture, theatre and film.
+The third category, a relatively late one according to Williams, seems to lend itself to the widespread usage of 'culture' to refer to music, literature, painting and sculpture, theatre and film.

-The complex and still active history of the word, along with the complex senses, "indicates a complex argument about the relations between general human development and a particular way of life, and between both and the works and the practices of art and intelligence".
+The complex and still active history of the word, along with its complex senses, "indicates a complex argument about the relations between general human development and a particular way of life, and between both and the works and the practices of art and intelligence".
 Embedded within the complex argument are also the opposed as well as overlapping positions, thereby further complicating the argument.
 Rather than trying to reduce the complexity of usage, Williams advocates that "The complexity, that is to say, is not finally in the word but in the problems which its variations of use significantly indicate".